TERRORISM IN PERU: IS IT A TOOL OF IRREGULAR WARFARE CREATED BY TRANSNATIONAL CORPORATIONS IN ORDER TO DISPLACE THE POPULATION?

 "Peru predicted to be South America's first major uranium producer

-Canadian-based junior miner Macusani Yellowcake Inc. (TSX-V: YEL) says Peru could become a major source of uranium in five or six years once it starts production in the country's southeast, according to an interview with Mining Weekly Online.
+Canadian-based junior miner Macusani Yellowcake Inc. (TSX-V: YEL) says Peru could become a major source of uranium in five or six years once it starts production in the country's southeast, according to

 The miner claims the Macusani Plateau currently hosts about 110 million pounds of ore and potentially has as much as 500 million pounds within it.